Self-supervised neural operator for solving partial differential equations: Additional details on SNO

 \subsection{Additional details for FE}

-As mentioned, we have to compute the coefficients for a new $f$ in cases with variable geometries since we may not be able to obtain the measurements on the same points for each $f$, which is not quite straightforward for practical use.
-Here we discuss a more general way to deal with the input for $\mathcal{NN}_{C,f}$ for cases with variable geometries.
+In SNO, coefficients are employed as representations of the input/output functions.
+For problems with varying geometries, these coefficients generally need to be recomputed for new instances of $f$, since measurements may not be available at the same spatial locations across different geometries.
+This requirement may limit the practicality of the current formulation in real-world applications.

-Without loss of generosity, let us consider a two-dimensional case as an example.
-In Sec. \ref{sec:part_2}, we assume that we have measurements on $N_{f,x}$ and $N_{f,y}$ discrete points in $x-$ and $y-$direction for each $f$.
-Subsequently, $\mathcal{U}_{f}$ has a dimension $B_{FE} \times N_{f,x} \times N_{f,y}$, where $B_{FE}$ is the batch size for training the FE.
-Alternatively, we express $\mathcal{U}_{f}$ using the coordinates as well as the corresponding function values, i.e., $\{ \bm{x}, f\}_i, i = 1, ..., N_{f,x} \times N_{f,y}$, and each $\mathcal{U}_{f}$ now has a dimension of $B_{FE} \times (N_{f,x} \times N_{f,y}) \times (D_{\bm{x}} + 1)$.
-We then feed $\mathcal{U}_f$ to $\mathcal{NN}_{C,f}$, which is in general a feed-forward neural network, to obtain an output that has a dimension $B_{FE} \times (N_{f,x} \times N_{f,y}) \times p$.
+A possible solution is to employ the similar approach, i.e., summary net in \cite{radev2020bayesflow}.
+Without loss of generality, let us consider a two-dimensional case as the example.
+In Sec. \ref{sec:poisson}, we assume that we have measurements on $N_{f}$ discrete points for each $f$.
+Subsequently, $\mathcal{U}_{f}$ has a dimension $B_{FE} \times N_{f}$, where $B_{FE}$ is the batch size for training the FE.
+Alternatively, we express $\mathcal{U}_{f}$ using the coordinates as well as the corresponding function values, i.e., $\{ \bm{x}, f\}_i, i = 1, ..., N_{f}$, and each $\mathcal{U}_{f}$ now has a dimension of $B_{FE} \times N_{f} \times (D_{\bm{x}} + 1)$.
+We then feed $\mathcal{U}_f$ to $\mathcal{NN}_{C,f}$, which is in general a feed-forward neural network, to obtain an output that has a dimension $B_{FE} \times N_{f} \times p$.
 The definition of $p$ is the same as in Sec. \ref{sec:method}.
 Finally, a dimension reduction technique, i.e., max or mean pooling, is imposed on the second dimension of the output above, to obtain a final output which has the dimension $B_{FE} \times p$.
 Note that in the approach discussed here: (1) we use $\bm{x}$ to denote both the spatial and/or temporal coordinates for simplicity, and (2) the number as well as the locations of the measurements for different $f$ can be different since the input dimension is independent on the number of measurements for $f$.
-With the pretrained FE, we can directly obtain the coefficients for a new $f$ as we feed the representation $\mathcal{U}_f$ to $\mathcal{NN}_{C,f}$ even we cannot use the same way to discrete $f$ in cases with variable geometries.
+With the pretrained FE, we can directly obtain the coefficients for a new $f$ as we feed the representation $\mathcal{U}_f$ to $\mathcal{NN}_{C,f}$ even we cannot use the same way to discrete $f$ in cases with varying geometries.